How We Fund

 Finally, we recognize that funding is just one of the ways that we can help to shift lasting power to our grantee partners.
 We also work together to strengthen shared capacity and knowledge, advance joint advocacy efforts, and build new relationships and alliances across our growing movements.
-Standing side-by-side with movement leaders, united in solidarity and shared purpose, we are co-creating a lasting infrastructure for transformative change.
+Working alongside feminist movement leaders, united in solidarity and shared purpose, we are co-creating a lasting infrastructure for transformative change.

 Accountability to global feminist movements